The Ultimate Food Map of Europe

 13. Switzerland

-Fondue is without any doubt the national dish of Switzerland.
+Fondue is undoubtedly Switzerland’s national dish.
 Emmental and Gruyère cheese are mixed with white wine in a large pot and cooked until the flavours come together.
 You eat it hot.
 It bubbles in the pot that sits on a small table gas burner.
-You simply dip small pieces of rye bread in this cheesy thick mixture.
+You simply dip small pieces of rye bread in this cheesy, thick mixture.

 14. Belgium

 Waffles in Belgium seem to taste better!
-Belgium waffles are denser than other waffles as they are made with buttery brioche dough and sprinkled with sugar that caramelises on the crust when cooked.
+Belgian waffles are denser than other waffles, made with buttery brioche dough and sprinkled with sugar that caramelises on the crust when cooked.

 Oh, and strawberry plus whipped cream is a must!